 And here’s a “reserve” extension on mobile.

 Only Microsoft Ads, not Google, offers this type or extension, and they say it boosted CTRs in beta testing by 20%.

 The net conclusion here is that if you’re focused on driving traffic to your website efficiently, then Google ads are a good, safe bet right now.
 That’s true for all industries, but if you’re in auto or travel, Google is definitely your platform.
 A caveat, though, is that testing Microsoft Ads using their Action extension is worth a shot if things are getting stagnant for you on Google.
 You may be able to achieve similar CTRs while addressing a new group of searchers.

 Takeaway #2: Google is better for ads that drive phone calls

 Only Google’s ad platform offers built-in “call ads” and call tracking, making it easy for marketers whose goal is to increase phone calls.
-Bing doesn’t offer these functions natively.
+Microsoft Ads doesn’t offer these functions natively.
 You’d need a third-party product to do the same job on Bing.

 Call ads are search page ads that lead with a phone number and a call to action.